 - 13.1 Changes to the course will be made by setting a replacement mark W. - 13.2 Change of Course Signals (changes RRS 33 and Race Signals) - (a) Flag C and a coloured flag or board means: 'The windward mark has been moved.
-Sail to a mark the same colour as the flag or board.' - (b) When a change of course after starting only affects some matches, these will be designated by the appropriate numeral pennant.
+Sail to a mark the same colour as the flag or board.' - (b) When a change of course after starting only affects some matches, these will be designated by the appropriate numeral pennant. - 13.3 When a change of course is signalled after the first leg it will be displayed from the bow of the RC vessel.

-13.3 Signalling vessel